sophongo/sophdoc/docs/en/docs/admin/ghippo/best-practice/oem/oem-in.md

 ## Integrate User Systems

-Integrate the customer system with the DCE 5.0 platform through protocols like OIDC/OAUTH, allowing users to enter the customer system without logging in again after logging into the DCE 5.0 platform.
+Integrate the customer system with the AI platform platform through protocols like OIDC/OAUTH, allowing users to enter the customer system without logging in again after logging into the AI platform platform.

-1. In the scenario of two DCE 5.0, you can create SSO access through __Global Management__ -> __Access Control__ -> __Docking Portal__.
+1. In the scenario of two AI platform, you can create SSO access through __Global Management__ -> __Access Control__ -> __Docking Portal__.

     <!-- add image later -->